njonsson/structured_io/README.md

 ""
 ```

-No more elements can be read unless more data is written to the stream.
+No more elements can be read unless more data is written to the process.

 ```elixir
 iex> collector = StructuredIO.collect(structured_io)